-Some employers will also contribute to the workplace pension they run, meaning you will lose out on their contributions if you decide not to join.
+Some employers will also contribute to the workplace pension they run, meaning you’ll lose out on their contributions if you decide not to join.

 Unless your priority is dealing with unmanageable debt or you really can’t afford it you should consider joining one of these schemes if you can.

-The amount your employer puts in can depend on how much you’re willing to save, and may increase as you get older.
+The amount your employer puts in can depend on how much you’re willing to save, and might increase as you get older.

-For example your employer may be prepared to match your contribution on a like-for-like basis up to a certain level, but could be more generous.
+For example your employer might be prepared to match your contribution on a like-for-like basis up to a certain level, but could be more generous.

 If you change jobs, your group personal pension is usually automatically converted into a personal pension and you can continue paying into it independently.